cfarese/win_loss_matrix/README.md

 └──────┴─────┴─────┴─────┴─────┴─────┴─────┴─────┴─────┘
 ```

-Please hire me.
+This is would be a dream internship for me, and I would be so grateful to have this opportunity.
 I like sports.
 A lot.
 Baseball, Football, Soccer, Tennis, Motorsport, Basketball, you name it, I probably spend too much time reading useless rumors and arguing with people on the internet using stats from Sports Reference.
 I do the Immaculate Footy every day (I got all 9 of them once in 9 tries).
 I promise if you hire me I will never use FanGraphs again.
 I'll even use bWAR for modern-day catchers.